lucasldemello/react-zero-to-mastery-course/notes/lessons_74_to_x.md

 ## UseRef

-- React hook to focus on a element
+- React hook to focus on an element
-- syntax:
+- Syntax:

 ```js
 const inputRef = useRef(null);